cms-opendata-workshop/workshop-lesson-presel-skim/_episodes/03-runningAOD2Nano.md

 $ cmsRun configs/simulation_cfg.py
 ~~~

+A script called `submit_jobs.sh` exists in the AOD2NanoAODOutreachTool repository for anyone who has
+access to an HTCondor system on which they can run this CMS code.
+When working inside an Open Data container,
-Given the limits of an Open Data container, a few options for parallelization are available:
+a few options for parallelization are available:

  * Execute cmsRun once per sample for jobs that process all the ROOT files in a sample.
  * Create a python or bash script to loop through a list of files, setting input and output file names
  in a configuration file template, and executing cmsRun.
 This will produce many ROOT files for each
  sample.
  * Use a cloud-based solution such the example coming in a later lesson.
+ * Other solutions that you devise!

 If you use a method that produces more than one output ROOT file per sample (ex: 54 output files for VBF
 Higgs production), combining them could simplify future steps of your physics analysis.
 This can be
-done very naturally with ROOT via the `hadd` method:
+done interactively with ROOT via the `hadd` method:

 ~~~
 $ cmsenv # if this is a new shell